snimmagadda1/s11a.com/content/02-15-2025/index.md

 ## The problem

+I wrote a little app with an option to sign-up using Github, and wanted to write functional tests.
 Testing protected routes using a [delegated sign-in](https://web.archive.org/web/20160322014955/http://hueniverse.com/2009/04/16/introducing-sign-in-with-twitter-oauth-style-connect/) generally requires making HTTP requests to the authentication provider.
 If you recall, the OAuth 2.0 authorization code flow[^1]:

 ![Oauth 2.0 authorization code flow](../images/oauth2-authorization-code-flow.png)

-If we have a route similar to below, how do we 'get past' the authentication in our functional tests to assert the business logic?:
+If we have a route similar to this, how do we 'get past' the authentication in our functional tests to assert the business logic?:

 ```typescript
 // Create a user